The Story Behind Meatless Meals

 As I became more interested in fitness, my love for food and nutrition grew as well.
 I originally just gave up meat because of ethical reasons, but as I began to learn more, I continued not to eat it also because of the environment and my health.
 My passion has only continued to grow and the desire to help others reap the benefits of a meat free lifestyle as well.

 More recently, I transitioned into not eating dairy either and am mostly 'whole foods plant-based'.
-To further my education and understanding of this lifestyle, I obtained my Plant-Based Nutrition certificate from the T. Colin Campbell Center for Nutrition Studies.
+To further my education and understanding of this lifestyle, I obtained my Plant-Based Nutrition certificate from the T. Colin Campbell Center for Nutrition Studies in 2019.
 I learned SO much more and am more excited than ever to help others feel the benefits of living a plant-based lifestyle.